-- Hiring qualified SSPs referred by participants/surrogates; - Processing employment documents; - Verifying that qualified SSPs meet the qualification standards outlined in Appendix C-3; - Obtaining criminal background checks and child abuse checks, if applicable, on prospective SSPs; - Submitting claims to the Department for services authorized and rendered; - Preparing and disbursing payroll checks; - Providing workers compensation for SSPs; - Providing Managing Employer skills training; - Conducting SSP training; and - Fulfilling any responsibilities established by ODP Bulletins.
+- Hiring qualified SSPs referred by participants or surrogates; - Processing employment documents; - Verifying that qualified SSPs meet the qualification standards outlined in Appendix C-3; - Obtaining criminal background checks and child abuse checks, if applicable, on prospective SSPs; - Submitting claims to the Department for services authorized and rendered; - Preparing and disbursing payroll checks; - Providing workers compensation for SSPs; - Providing Managing Employer skills training; - · Conducting SSP training, and - Fulfilling any responsibilities established by ODP bulletins.

-Meanwhile, the individual or surrogate serves as a Managing Employer, and enters into a joint-employment arrangement with the AWC FMS to fulfill some employment responsibilities.
+Meanwhile, the participant or surrogate serves as a Managing Employer, and enters into a joint-employment arrangement with the AWC FMS to fulfill some employment responsibilities.
 Managing Employers are responsible for activities that include, but are not limited to:

-- Recruitment and referral of qualified SSPs to the AWC FMS for hire; - Training SSPs to meet the participant's needs; - Determining SSPs schedules and responsibilities; and - Managing the work performed by SSPs in a supervisory capacity.
+- Recruitment and referral of qualified SSPs to the AWC FMS for hire; - Training SSPs to meet the participant's needs; - Determining SSP schedules and responsibilities; and - Managing the work performed by SSPs in a supervisory capacity.

-The VF/EA FMS model is provided by an entity under contract with the Department of Human Services to provide the service.
+The VF/EA FMS model is provided by an entity under contract with the Department to provide the service.
 In the VF/EA model, the participant or their surrogate is the Common-Law Employer of qualified SSPs.
 Under the VF/EA model, the FMS is responsible for functions such as but not limited to:

-- Functioning as the employer agent on behalf of the participant/surrogate; - Withholding, filing, and paying Federal employment taxes, State income taxes, and workers compensation for SSPs on behalf of the participant/surrogate; - Paying SSPs and vendors for services rendered as per the participant's authorized service plan; - Verifying that workers meet established qualification criteria for the service(s) they provide; - Conducting criminal background checks and child abuse checks, if applicable, on prospective SSPs; - Providing Common-Law Employers with informational materials relating to the VF/EA FMS model; and
+- Functioning as the employer agent on behalf of the participant or surrogate; - Withholding, filing, and paying Federal employment taxes, State income taxes, and workers compensation for SSPs on behalf of the participant or surrogate; - Paying SSPs and vendors for services rendered as per the participant's authorized service plan; - Verifying that SSPs meet established qualification criteria for the service(s) they provide;

-• Fulfilling any responsibilities established by the Department's contract with the VF/EA FMS and ODP Bulletins.
+- Conducting criminal background checks and child abuse checks, if applicable, on prospective SSPs; - Providing Common-Law Employers with informational materials relating to the VF/EA FMS model; and - Fulfilling any responsibilities established by the Department's contract with the VF/EA FMS and ODP bulletins.

-In their capacity as Common Law Employer of SSPs, the participant or their surrogate has responsibility to fulfill functions including but not limited to:
+In their capacity as Common-Law Employer of SSPs, the participant or their surrogate has responsibility to fulfill functions including but not limited to:

-- Recruiting and hiring qualified SSPs; - Training SSPs to meet the participant's needs; - Determining SSPs schedules and responsibilities; - Managing the work performed by SSPs in a supervisory capacity; - Terminating SSP's employment when necessary; and - Any responsibilities established by ODP Bulletins.
+- Recruiting and hiring qualified SSPs; - Training SSPs to meet the participant's needs; - Determining SSPs schedules and responsibilities; - Managing the work performed by SSPs in a supervisory capacity; - Terminating a SSP's employment when necessary; and - Any responsibilities established by ODP bulletins.

-The SCO, Supports Coordinator, AE, Provider Agencies that provide AWC FMS services, and the VF/EA FMS under contract with the Department to share the role to provide information to participants on the ODP self-directed options.
+The SCO, Supports Coordinator, AE, provider agencies that provide AWC FMS services, and the VF/EA FMS under contract with the Department share the role to provide information to participants on the ODP self-directed options.
 The roles and responsibilities are included in the ODP policies for participant directed services.
-All participants must be provided information about the ODP self-directed options and the services that are identified as Participant Directed services (PDS).
+All participants must be provided information about the ODP self-directed options and the services that are identified as participant directed services.
 All participants who reside in a private home are offered the opportunity to self-direct their services.
+Supports Broker services may be provided for participants in a waiver residential habilitation setting when the participant has a plan to transition from a residential setting to a private residence, and the participant has a plan to self-direct their services through an AWC or VF/EA FMS once they are in a private residence.

-All participants acting as the employer or managing employer are afforded the authority to designate the hourly wage paid to each qualified support service professional, in accordance with wage ranges established by ODP.
-All participants self-directing their services have the flexibility to manage their services and initiate shifting units and associated funds between authorized participant directed services by requesting an adjustment in their participant directed services through their supports coordinator to accommodate changes in need.
+All participants acting as the Common-Law Employer or Managing Employer are afforded the authority to designate the hourly wage paid to each qualified SSP, in accordance with wage ranges established by ODP.
+All participants self-directing their services have the flexibility to manage their services and initiate shifting units and associated funds between authorized participant directed services by requesting an adjustment in their participant directed services through their Supports Coordinator to accommodate changes in need.